A Christmas Memory by Truman Capote

 And when that happens, I know it.
 A message saying so merely confirms a piece of news some secret vein had already received, severing from me an irreplaceable part of myself, letting it loose like a kite on a broken string.
 That is why, walking across a school campus on this particular December morning, I keep searching the sky.
 As if I expected to see, rather like hearts, a lost pair of kites hurrying toward heaven.

-All photos of Truman Capote and others and all full text and excerpts from the works of Truman Capote on the CapoteWeb.com website are copyright of their respective owners.
+All photographs of Truman Capote and others and all full text and excerpts from the works of Truman Capote on the CapoteWeb.com website are copyright of their respective owners.

-Check out more interesting pictures of Truman Capote:
+Here are more interesting photos of Truman Capote: